pranRV/devops-workshop/README.md

 **Code ➔ Build ➔ Test ➔ Deploy ➔ Monitor ➔ Feedback ➔ Repeat**

-- Build with iteration in mind
+- Build with iteration in mind.
-- Expect failure, design for recovery
+- Expect failure, design for recovery.
-- Automate everything
+- Automate everything.
-- Focus on team collaboration, not just tools
+- Focus on team collaboration, not just tools.

+**Meme Reference:**
+> "My code worked on Friday, what happened over the weekend?"  — *Production on Monday*

 ---